alaaawael/Object-Detection-Web-Application/README.md

 pip install -r requirements.txt

 Download YOLOv3 weights:Download yolov3.weights from the official YOLO website and place it in the project directory.
-Note: This file is ~237MB and should not be included in the GitHub repository due to file size limits.

 Verify directory structure:
 your-repo/
 ├── app.py